ededddy/FashionClassification/README.md

 # Machine learning project at University of Macau

 ## Training and Testing environment
+CPU: Ryzen 1600 6C12T
-SPECS: Ryzen 1600 6C12T, 16 GB RAM @ 3200 MHz
+RAM: 16 GB RAM @ 3200 MHz
-( CPU Training, GPU is irrelevant)
+(CPU Training, GPU is irrelevant)
 1. Python 3.7
 2. numpy 1.19.5
 3. scikit-learn 0.24.0 (and all its dependencies)